emanuelevivoli/CoMix/docs/tasks/detection/generation.md

 Regarding `dass` and `faster-rcnn` put all the `.pth` files in the corresponding folders.
 Instead, in `yolov8` put ONLY `yolov8x-best.pt`, `yolov8x-c100.pt`, `yolov8x-m109.pt` and `yolov8x-mix.pt`.

 All predictions will be stored in `data/predicts.coco`.
-For semplicity, we are going to create a `conda` environment for all the scripts that are needed and in order to install every dependency.
+For simplicity, we are going to create a `conda` environment for all the scripts that are needed and in order to install every dependency.

 ### DASS